G4501 Beijing 6th Ring Expressway: Tolls

 CNY 0.5/km, minimum charge of CNY 5, based on price for a small passenger vehicle.
 There have been (a few) calls to eradicate all toll gates within the confines of, and including, the 6th Ring Road.
 However, little to no action has been taken on this matter.

 The 6th Ring Road is linked with Jingshi, Jingcheng, and Jingkai Expressways toll systems.

 Lanes

-4 lanes (2 in each direction) throughout.